plyons72/spotify-shuffler/README.md

 Note the `Enter the URL you were redirected to:` line.
 It just needs to extract a code from the redirect url so that it can proceed with client auth and perform the shuffling.

+If everything works correctly, the playlist will be shuffled, and a cached token will be saved locally as token.txt so that further runs of the script do not require reauth.

+The idea here is to shuffle the playlist, and then play it through, without using spotify's shuffle algorithm, since once again, their developers dont know how basic randomization works, and I hear the same 50 songs over and over again in a 600 song playlist.

+Enjoy.